Zaragoza Entry Requirements

 Proof of Accommodation

-Hotel booking confirmation or invitation letter from a host.
-May be requested by immigration.
+Hotel booking confirmation or invitation letter, may be requested

 Return/Onward Ticket